 British Muslim Awards, The University of Manchester, The Guardian, Asian Leader, Manchester Evening News and many more!

-We want to keep spreading MACFEST across the country so together we can build cultural bridges and tackle hate!
+We want to keep spreading MACFEST across the country and world so together we can build cultural bridges and tackle hate!

 Qaisra Shahraz is the Founder, Curator and Executive Director of MACFEST, Muslim Arts and Culture Festival.
 She is a prize-winning and critically-acclaimed novelist, scriptwriter, peace and gender activist.
 Qaisra was born in Pakistan and has lived in Manchester since childhood.
 Qaisra has gained two Masters Degrees in English & European literature and scriptwriting for television.